 For these reasons, the sensitivities should be viewed as directional estimates only of the underlying sensitivities for the respective factors.
 Given the nature of these calculations, the Company cannot provide assurance that the actual impact on the Canada Life consolidated LICAT Ratio will be as indicated.

-LICAT sensitivities are rounded to the nearest full point and have been prepared on an IFRS 17 basis under the LICAT 2023 OSFI Guideline now in effect for the first quarter of 2023.
+LICAT sensitivities are rounded to the nearest point and have been prepared on an IFRS 17 basis under the LICAT 2023 OSFI Guideline.

 Publicly Traded Common Stocks